Latest listings on Jobs Central recruitment page:

 Indeed, the culture and environment of your workplace is integral to employee productivity and the success of the endeavour.

-Fortune magazine’s 2018 list of the Top 100 Companies To Work For exemplifies the importance of promoting culture, as the employers topping the rankings all had a shared focus on creating a positive atmosphere for their employees, and reaped the financial benefits as a result.
+Fortune magazine’s 2021 list of the Top 100 Companies To Work For highlights the importance of promoting culture, as the employers topping the rankings all had a shared focus on creating a positive atmosphere for their employees, and reaped the financial benefits as a result.

 A good culture can have a number of advantages including more satisfied, engaged, and motivated employees.